-I’ve been gathering a few prime examples of unique and creative business card design from across the internet.
+I’ve been gathering a few prime examples of unique business card design from across the internet.

 If you want to leave a lasting impression with someone you just met at a networking event then I have 4 simple design ideas for you to add flair, uniqueness and memorability.

-How to create unique and creative business cards that leave a lasting impresssion:
+How to create unique business cards that leave a lasting impression:

 - Keep them clean and slick – a clean look reflects your professionalism.